South of the Clouds Motorcycle Tour2025-11-22T10:54:26+00:00

 Highlights South of the Clouds

-• the entirely wooden old town of Shangri-La, with the world’s largest Tibetan prayer wheel
+• The entirely wooden old town of Shangri-La, home to the world’s largest Tibetan prayer wheel and a gateway to the Himalayas.

-• the Three Parallel Rivers of Yunnan – Yangtze, Salween and Mekong – a nature reserve and UNESCO World Heritage Site
+• The Three Parallel Rivers of Yunnan — the Yangtze, Salween and Mekong — a UNESCO World Heritage nature reserve of extreme biodiversity and dramatic mountain landscapes.

-• the route along the Salween river on the border to Burma and the newly-opened pass from the Salween valley to the Mekong
+• A spectacular route along the Salween River near the Myanmar border, including the high pass linking the Salween valley to the upper Mekong.

-• an overnight stay with a local Tibetan family in a small village on the Mekong
+• An overnight stay with a local Tibetan family in a small village overlooking the Mekong, offering a rare glimpse into traditional rural Tibetan life.

-• Tiger Leaping Gorge – one of the world’s deepest, with cliffs soaring to more than 3,000 meters
+• The legendary Tiger Leaping Gorge, one of the world’s deepest canyons, with vertical cliffs rising more than 3,000 meters above the upper Yangtze.

-• the Lugu alpine mountain lake and the lands of the Lisu, Mosu and Yi ethnic minorities
+• The turquoise Lugu Lake, surrounded by alpine forests and the homelands of the Lisu, Mosu and Yi ethnic minorities.

 Media Library

-Our China motorcycle tour starts in Shangri-La, in the southeastern foothills of the Tibetan Himalayas at 3,300 meters above sea level in Yunnan Province.
-The name Shangri-La is derived from centuries-old Tibetan legends that describe a place in the Himalayas where there is no aging, no illness, no death – and thus no suffering – where people live together in peace and harmony.
-A kind of heaven on earth.
-The English novelist James Hilton popularized the idea in the west with his 1933 bestseller, Lost Horizon.
+Our China motorcycle tour begins in Shangri-La, located at 3,300 meters in the southeastern foothills of the Tibetan Himalayas in Yunnan Province.
+The name Shangri-La comes from ancient Tibetan legends describing a hidden Himalayan valley where there is no aging, no illness and no suffering — a place of eternal peace, harmony and spiritual purity.
+This mystical idea became known worldwide after English novelist James Hilton depicted Shangri-La in his 1933 classic Lost Horizon.

 Arrival in Leh